 New recycling program keeps info safe, helps environment

-Beginning today, secure recycling containers will be delivered to various locations in every building on campus.
+Recycling containers have been delivered to various locations in every building on campus.
 The program is part of an effort to keep private data safe and reduce campus waste.

 In partnership with Cintas, a document shredding company, the university will implement a new policy to handle all paper waste in campus offices and buildings.
-Beginning immediately, any paper being discarded should be handled in one of three ways:
+Any paper being discarded should be handled in one of three ways:

 Shredded papers must be bagged separately and picked up by Facilities personnel.
 The university will not incur extra costs for this process.
 These papers should include anything printed on a desktop printer or handwritten, for example.